ubuntu-flutter-community/yaru_tutorial/tutorial.md

 # How to create an Ubuntu Desktop Yaru application with Flutter

+This is a **beginner** tutorial for those new to the Dart programming language, new to programming languages in general and new to the Yaru design.

 ## Intro

 The preinstalled applications on Ubuntu are quite diverse in their programming language and tooling origins.
 Some examples are the Firefox internet browser and the Thunderbird e-mail client both being C++ and JavaScript applications, the Libre-Office suite being written in C++, XML, and Java and gnome-files (A.K.A. nautilus) which is written in C with gtk.